COLLEGE/UNIVERSITY SCHOLARSHIP PROGRAM

 ABC/CMEF encourages students who have successfully completed NCCER modules and have graduated from an Accredited Training and Educational Facility sponsored by Associated Builders & Contractors/Construction & Maintenance Education Foundation (ABC/CMEF) to attend one of the ABC/CMEF partnering community colleges to continue their education in the Career and Technical Education craft training program area that was studied in high school.

-Scholarships may be awarded based on available funds and the number of the submitted applications.
+Scholarships may be awarded based on available funds and the number of submitted applications.
 Scholarships are available for a maximum of two years after the recipient’s initial enrollment after high school graduation.

 Students must have graduated from an Accredited Training and Education Facility sponsored by ABC/CMEF.